ISLANDS OF LORETO EXPEDITION

 -

-The order of activities may vary depending on weather forecasts to ensure optimal conditions for exploration.
-Guests will be advised two days before the expedition begins with an updated itinerary based on forecasted conditions.
+Please note that the order of activities may vary depending on weather and ocean conditions to ensure optimal and safe exploration.
+Guests will receive an updated itinerary two days before departure based on the latest forecasts.

 -